Everyone knows that Moose are brown, even if they’ve never seen one in person.

-For some reason, there seem to be a lot of these white moose around Ivanhoe Lake Provincial Park and Foleyet.
-If you visit the area, you aren’t guaranteed to see a white moose, but your chances are better here than just about anywhere else.
+For some reason, there seem to be a lot of these white Moose around Ivanhoe Lake and Foleyet.
+If you visit the area, you aren’t guaranteed to see a white Moose, but your chances are better here than just about anywhere else.

 For more information about camping at Ivanhoe Lake Provincial Park in the “White Moose Forest”, visit their webpage!